core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 Note that all the above examples are application-specific.
 That is, there is currently no standard way of encoding names of application groups and CoAP groups in group URIs and/or CoRE target attributes used with resource links.
 In particular, the discovery of groups through the RD mentioned in {{sssec-discovery-from-rd}} is only defined for use with an RD, i.e., not directly with CoAP servers as group members.

 For example, some applications may use the "rt" attribute on a parent resource to denote support for a particular REST API to access child resources, as detailed in the example in {{fig-app-gp-discovery-example5}}.
-In this example a custom Link Format attribute "gt" is used to denote the group type within the scope of the application/system.
+In this example a custom Link Format attribute "gpt" is used to denote the group type within the scope of the application/system.
+An alternative, shorter encoding (not shown in the figure) is to use only the value "1" for each "gpt" attribute, to denote that the resource is of type application group.
+In that case information about the semantics/API of the group resource is disclosed only via the "rt" attribute as shown in the figure.

 ~~~~~~~~~~~

    // Request to realm-local members of any application group
-   Req: GET coap://[ff03::fd]/.well-known/core?gt=*
+   Req: GET coap://[ff03::fd]/.well-known/core?gpt=*

    // Response from server S1, as member of:
    //   - The CoAP groups "grp.example.org:5685" and "grp2.example.org"